The Future Continuous Tense in the TOEIC®: When to Use It and When to Avoid It

 - Will they be using...?

-Difference Between Future Continuous and Other Future Tenses
+Future Continuous vs. Other Future Tenses

 - "Tomorrow at noon, I _____ lunch with a client." → will be having